isrreal/isrreal/README.md

 ## About Me

 I'm **Israel Souza**, a Machine Learning Engineer and Applied ML Researcher from Brazil, currently working at **Tieta Artificial Intelligence**.
+My background is analytical and mathematically driven — I implement and optimize neural networks with a strong focus on computational performance.

-I develop Machine Learning systems involving multimodal learning, representation learning, semantic retrieval and production-oriented ML infrastructure.
+I build Machine Learning systems involving neural network optimization, multimodal learning, representation learning and semantic retrieval, backed by production-oriented ML infrastructure.

 I have completed the academic requirements for a **B.Sc. in Computer Science at the Federal University of Ceará — UFC**, with degree issuance pending.
+Before that, I spent two years as a teaching assistant for Algorithms, Calculus and Pre-Calculus, translating algorithmic complexity and mathematical foundations for undergraduate students.

-My interests include **applied Machine Learning, computer vision, optimization and reliable ML systems**.
+My interests include **neural network optimization, computational performance, applied Machine Learning, computer vision and combinatorial optimization**.

 What I care about most is **evaluation**: measuring before concluding, and distrusting my own results until an experiment survives a control group.